ioannisPApapadopoulos/semismoothQVIs/README.md

 A firedrake implementation of the semismooth Newton method for obstacle-type quasivariational inequalities as described in

-"A globalized inexact semismooth Newton method for nonsmooth fixed point equations involving variational inequalities" (2024), A. Alphonse, C. Christof, M. Hinterm\"uller, I. Papadopoulos
+"A globalized inexact semismooth Newton method for nonsmooth fixed point equations involving variational inequalities" (2024), A. Alphonse, C. Christof, M. Hintermüller, I. Papadopoulos

 The key trick is to leverage one step vinewtonrsls in PETSc in order to implement the active-set.
 This package works in parallel.